abhiTronix/vidgear/docs/gears/writegear/introduction.md

 > WriteGear provides a complete, flexible and easily-extensible wrapper around [**FFmpeg**](https://ffmpeg.org/) - a leading multimedia framework - for encoding real-time frames into a lossless compressed video-file with any suitable specification (such as `framerate, bitrate, codec, etc.`) while handling all errors robustly, all in just few easy lines of python code.

 Best of all, WriteGear grants the complete freedom to play with any FFmpeg parameter with its exclusive ==Custom Commands function== _(see this [doc](../compression/advanced/cciw/))_, without relying on any Third-party library.
-It's able to perform complex tasks such as multiplexing video with audio in real-time _(see this [doc](../compression/usage/#using-compression-mode-with-live-audio-input)_.
+It's able to perform complex tasks such as [Live-Streaming](../compression/usage/#using-compression-mode-for-streaming-urls) _(such as for Twitch)_, multiplexing video with audio in real-time _(see this [doc](../compression/usage/#using-compression-mode-with-live-audio-input))_.

 In addition to this, WriteGear also provides flexible access to [**OpenCV's VideoWriter API**](https://docs.opencv.org/3.4/d8/dfe/classcv_1_1VideoCapture.html) which provides some basic tools for video frames encoding but without compression.